ASFHyP3/hyp3-autorift/README.md

   "S1A_IW_SLC__1SSH_20170221T204710_20170221T204737_015387_0193F6_AB07" \
 ```

-This command will geogriding a Sentinel-1 image in Greenland.
+This command will geogrid a Sentinel-1 image in Greenland.

 ### Options
 To learn about the arguments for each workflow, look at the help documentation